 It became vital during the pandemic to track and trace people to prevent the spread of the virus.
 It wasn't immediate, but governments eventually came together to standardize testing, impose travel restrictions, and develop and distribute vaccines.

 It seemed reasonable to assume an overhaul of the medical health infrastructures, including pandemic-ready medical halls and portable field hospitals for isolation and treatment, would make populations resilient to future pandemics.
-Stricter livestock guidelines are frequently being introduced, and proactive monitoring of the health status of animals and birds in poultry and livestock farms and markets are helping to identify new viruses.
-And building codes and construction regulations have been introduced to handle pandemic threats.
+Stricter livestock guidelines are frequently being introduced, and proactive monitoring of the health status of animals and birds in poultry and livestock farms and markets is helping to identify new viruses.
+Building codes and construction regulations have been introduced to handle pandemic threats.

 AI and wearable devices have long been a staple in advanced countries.
-They are also now easier to access in developing ones, a critical development in alerting authorities to potential health issues before they spread and generate broad --and costly --damage.
-We also see an increase in cross-border data and records-sharing regarding people's health to help researchers analyze trends and develop solutions before people suffer from medical crises like pandemics.
+They are also now easier to access in developing ones, a critical development in alerting authorities to potential health issues before they spread and generate broad and costly damage.
+We also see an increase in cross-border data and records-sharing regarding people's health to help researchers analyze trends and develop solutions before people suffer from medical crisis.

 Medical and well-being initiatives have seen tremendous advancements in the wake of modern technologies, efficient care delivery, and significant biomedical research breakthroughs.
-There's also an increase in joint projects between governments and other sectors to reduce the price of bio-devices and provide support to older citizens.
-Yet access to healthcare is still impacted by racial, ethnic, and cultural differences that are often overlooked concerning their role in medical care.
+There is also an increase in joint projects between governments and other sectors to reduce the price of bio-devices and provide support to older citizens.
+Yet, access to healthcare is still impacted by racial, ethnic, and cultural differences that are often overlooked concerning their role in medical care.